SinaHKazemi/CESM.jl/src/mga/README.md

 For a review of the methods used in energy system modeling, see:

 - Lau, M., Patankar, N., & Jenkins, J. D. (2024).
 Measuring Exploration: Review and Systematic Evaluation of Modelling to Generate Alternatives Methods in Macro-Energy Systems Planning Models. arXiv preprint arXiv:2405.17342.
 Link: https://arxiv.org/abs/2405.17342

-## Implemented methods

-The following methods are implemented in this package:

-- TBA